DataAnalystFederico/Capstone_Project_IT_Nexus/README.md

 ## Files:
 The project includes Python scripts for data analysis, SQL queries, visualizations, and the Power BI dashboard, available within the repository.

+## **Explore More**
-## For the full project, view the contents in the folder.
+For the full project details, explore the repository contents.

+Thank you for reviewing my work!
+Feel free to reach out for any questions or feedback.